 An important provision in the law requires that a portion of the water right that is not part of the lease, loan, or trade remain in agricultural use.
 The owner of the water right must participate in a conservation program or an Agricultural Water Protection Program that is developed for the purpose of ensuring compliance with the applicable law.
 The law required that the CWCB develop Criteria and Guidelines for the development of an Agricultural Water Protection Program.

-For more information on this new tool to meet water demands while sustaining irrigated agriculture, please refer to the Beginner’s Guide to Agricultural Water Protection Water Right (or PDF) developed by the Colorado Division of Water Resources and CWCB.
+For more information on this new tool to meet water demands while sustaining irrigated agriculture, please refer to the Beginner’s Guide to Agricultural Water Protection Water Right (PDF) developed by the Colorado Division of Water Resources and CWCB.